JustinPelletier/IBD-segment/README.md

 - `level_2` independently reclusters eligible level-1 communities;
 - `level_3` independently reclusters eligible level-2 communities.

-A community is eligible when its size is at least `min_cluster_size`.
+A parent community is eligible for reclustering when its size is at least `min_cluster_size`.
+After a proposed split, child communities smaller than the minimum are pooled into one residual child.
+The split is accepted only when the pooled residual and every retained child contain at least the minimum number of samples.
+If the pooled residual remains undersized, or pooling leaves only one child, the entire proposed split is rejected and the parent label is carried forward unchanged.

-Ineligible, edgeless, or unsplittable communities are carried forward unchanged so every sample always has labels through `level_3`.
+For example, proposed children of sizes 45, 30, 10, and 15 become children of sizes 45, 30, and 25.
+The two undersized children are combined into the final residual child.
+Edgeless and otherwise unsplittable parents are also carried forward, so every sample always has labels through `level_3` and no accepted split creates a cluster smaller than `min_cluster_size`.

 The script always materializes the requested depth.
 Modularity and modularity gain remain diagnostics only: they do not stop refinement or choose a terminal